jsmoriss/jsm-user-locale/readme.txt

 = Developers =

 See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) page for information on available filters.

+= Do you use the Polylang plugin? =

+If the Polylang plugin is active, the "User Locale" menu will automatically use the correct Polylang language URLs for the current webpage.

 = Do you use the WPSSO plugin? =